Guiding Principles of User Experience

 Kick off meetings

-When undertaking any new project, it’s important to get all stakeholders together in a room to talk through why the work is being done, highlight things that have held projects up in the past, decide who will be the key decision maker(s), and agree on what the key deliverables and measures of success will be.
-This will ensure that everyone is on the same page from day one.
+At MakeMyStore.co.uk, when undertaking any new project, we never underestimate the importance of gathering all stakeholders together in a room to talk through why the work is being done, to highlight things that have held projects up in the past, decide who will be the key decision maker(s), and agree on what the key deliverables and measures of success will be.
+This helps to ensure that everyone is on the same page from day one.

 You’re unlikely to come away from this meeting with a clear idea of exactly what the next stage will look like, but you will have a better understanding of any ideas that were misaligned, and hopefully grasp what everyone feels needs to happen on the site for it to work.